-Alternative Placement A student who violates the rules set forth in the Code of Student Conduct may be assigned Alternative Placement as a consequence of poor behaviors.
-Placement may include assignment to a virtual school setting, assignment to the Center for of a dangerous object or weapon, against his or her will, causing or intending to cause bodily harm.
+Alternative Placement

-Innovative Learning, or home-based instruction.
+A student who violates the rules set forth in the Code of Student Conduct may be assigned Alternative Placement as a consequence of poor behaviors.
+Placement may include assignment to a virtual school setting, assignment to the Center for Innovative Learning, or home-based instruction.
+3rd - 5th Grades at Elementary Level.